kent-map/kent/20c/20c-makaula-white-biography/README.md

 [^ref20]: _East Kent Times and Mail_ 20 Nov 1946.
 [^ref21]: Sherwood, Marika. _The Life and Times of Albert Makula-White, an African Farmer in Kent 1904-1937_.
 Savannah Press.
 2012.
 [^ref22]: "A Circuit Gathering." _East Kent Times and Mail_, Wednesday 10 June 1914.
-Sherwood, Marika. _The Life and Times of Albert Makula-White, an African Farmer in Kent 1904-1937._ Savannah Press.
-2012.
 [^ref23]: "Native Speakers." _East Kent Times and Mail_, Wednesday 16 September 1914.
 [^ref24]: _Kentish Express_ - Saturday 16 June 1923.
 [^ref25]: Bulaitis, John. _The Tithe War in England and Wales, 1881-1936_, Boydell Press,  82.